Bowel Cancer Misdiagnosis Claims

 - Anaemia from bleeding inside the bowel which leads to fatigue, feeling generally unwell and breathlessness.

 Later stages of bowel cancer can present symptoms such as those above at an elevated level, as well as feeling abnormally bloated and vomiting.
 At this stage, many patients return to their doctor to communicate that their condition is worsening.
-If the doctor still fails to perform the relevant tests or refer the patient for further examinations and bowel cancer is later diagnosed, the victim is likely to be eligible to make a claim for compensation.
+If the doctor still fails to perform the relevant tests or refer the patient for further examinations and bowel cancer is later diagnosed, the person is likely to be eligible to make a claim for compensation.

 What causes bowel cancer?